kabeersahu/Steel-Crack-Detection-using-ViT/README.md

 This script is designed for the **training** phase and incorporates several advanced techniques to create a more effective and reliable model.

-# I LIKE THESE 2 OF YOUR RESPONSES COMBINE THEM TO...

 | Feature | Technical Detail | Human Interviewer Explanation |
 | :--- | :--- | :--- |